gvwilson/sensibleadventures/cloudherd/new.md

 Higher, higher...
 Noxy let out her breath, only then realizing that she'd been holding it.
 "That was close," she said shakily.

 "Too close.
 Too *damned* close!"
-Grappa Gas rounded on the nearest soldier.
-"We could have been dinner, all of us, and for what?
-What was so aching important you just couldn't leave it behind!?"
-He poked at the long bundle beside the soldier with his cane.
+Grappa Gas rounded on the soldier he had saved.
+"We could have been dinner, all of us, and for what?"
+He whacked the long bundle beside the soldier with his cane.

+The soldier surged to his feet and caught the old cloudherd's arm.
+"Stop."
+His voice was as cold as ice fields beneath them.

+Grappa Gas tried to pull his arm free, but the soldier's grip was like iron.
+"Well that's a mess of a thank you!" he said angrily.

+The soldier released him.
+"My apologies.
+And thank you."
+He swept his gaze across everyone on the cloud.
+"Thank you all."

+"Hmph."
+Grappa Gas scowled at the impassive soldier.
+"So what was so aching important you just couldn't leave it behind?"

-The soldier looked at him bleakly.
-"Our mates.
-Those as didn't make it.
-We promised we'd give 'em a decent send-off."
+"My men."
+The soldier nodded toward the bundle at his feet.
+"These are the ones who didn't make it.
+I promised them we would give them a proper remembrance."

-Grappa Gas froze, then lowered his cane.
+Half a dozen expressions flitted across Grappa Gas's face, leaving a look of weariness in their wake.
 "Ah.
 Sorry, lad.
 I'm sorry."

 The soldier nodded.
-"Me too."
-Behind them, the forest's creatures had already started tearing every man-made thing in the camp to pieces.
+"Thank you."
+He glanced over his shoulder, where the forest's creatures were tearing every man-made thing in the camp to pieces.

+"Not to worry, honored," one of the men beside Noxy said, his accent as burred as any cloudherd's.
+"We'll come back in the spring and set the ghosts of the others to rest."

+Granna Fee's eyes popped open in shock.
+Grappa Gas spun to look at the man, who grinned up at him insolently.
+"Oh, and thanks for the pull-up," he said.
+"Mind if I take over for a bit?"